benjymous/annotations/sandman/sandman.06.md

 Page 14:  This is Kate speaking.
 Sex with dead people is called necrophilia.
-It is not clear to me whether a male corpse could have an erection that could achieve penetration, or if in fact penetration even occured.
+It is not clear to me whether a male corpse could have an erection that could achieve penetration, or if in fact penetration even occurred.
 In panel 8, it is to be assumed that Kate tasted or drank the corpse's blood.

 Page 15:  The theme music is indeed correct for the 60s television show "The